isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </div>
 <p><em><sub>Our present school building</sub></em>
 </p>
-<p>As a school, we treasure every milestone in our journey as a forward step
+<p style="text-align: justify;">As a school, we treasure every milestone in our journey as a forward step
 in the legacy that many helping hands and hearts have bequeathed to us in their love, service and faithfulness to God.
 This legacy will and must continue to live on through our words and deeds, our actions and thoughts.
 As a GM family, we will continue to GROW, SERVE and LEAD with joy, through Friendship, Body and Mind!</p>
-<p>To God be the Glory!
+<p style="text-align: justify;">To God be the Glory!
 99 years today, and counting!
 Amen and Amen.</p>
 <p></p>
 <p><strong>"A Christian school is like a family.&nbsp; It runs on the basic principles of love, tolerance and duty.&nbsp; It is the responsibility of everyone...that these are maintained..."</strong>
 <br>- Rev J V Ayaduray, Chairman of school's first Management Board, 1960.*</p>